 I feel lame for wanting to go to bed right after I put my kids to bed.
-Because I’m not in elementary school, I’m a grown up, right?
-I am not sure why I feel that, almost a shame, for going to be when the rest of my family does.
-I wake up two hours before them, what’s so bad about going to bed right when they do?
+Because I am not in elementary school, I am a grown-up, right?
+I am not sure why I feel that almost shame for going to be when the rest of my family does.
+I wake up two hours before them.
+What is so bad about going to bed right when they do?

 I found it helpful to agree to do two things at night:

 - Agree to unplug from my cell phone after ten PM.
 Just try not to look at it after then.
-This is part of me recognizing that grabbing my cell ends with me mindlessly scrolling through news headlines or emails or text streams or articles.
+This is part of me recognizing that grabbing my cell ends with me mindlessly scrolling through news headlines, emails, text streams, or articles.
 I’m tired, my brain zones out, and I’m just a click delivery system for some algorithm by nightfall.
-So I try to just leave it on the charger downstairs.
-That’s right – not even in the bedroom.
+So I try to leave it on the charger downstairs.
+That’s right - not even in the bedroom.

 - I agree to allow myself to read a book at night.
 Not a textbook for school or an article on my laptop for work, but a regular old book for fun.
 There are many benefits.
 Making progress through the chapters over a week or so makes me feel a sense of accomplishment.
-Reading stories is a nice distraction from rigors of our duties as well as an informative pursuit to my curiosities.
+Reading stories is a nice distraction from the rigors of our duties and an informative pursuit of our curiosities!
 Reading books relaxes my mind and calms my body in preparation for sleep.
-I’m upstairs with my family all nearby with cozy thoughts, the house below all shut down for the night.
+I’m upstairs with my family, all nearby with cozy thoughts, the house below all shut down for the night.

 It is OK to sleep.
 It isn’t lazy or slothful.
 It’s being responsible to our body and its biological requirements.
-All nighters are over-rated.
+All-nighters are over-rated.
 Prepare yourself for the new day.
 Don’t cram, crunch, and crash.
-To be refreshed and destressed, just sleep.
+To be refreshed and de-stressed, sleep.